How to Add Line Breaks by Character Count: Format Text to Fixed Widths Instantly

 How is this different from word wrap?

-Word wrap breaks text between words to avoid splitting them.
-This tool breaks at an exact character position regardless of word boundaries.
-Use word wrap for prose; use character-count breaks for data, encoded content, and fixed-width formats where precision matters.
+Word wrap breaks text between words so they don't get split.
+This tool breaks at an exact character position no matter what.
+Use word wrap for prose.
+Use character count breaks for data, encoded content, and fixed-width formats where precision is the point.

 Does the character count include spaces?

 Yes.
-Spaces are characters and are counted the same as letters, digits, or symbols.
-A space at position 40 is treated identically to any other character at position 40.
+Spaces are characters and count the same as letters, digits, or symbols.
+A space at position 40 is treated the same as any other character at position 40.

 Can I use this for PEM or MIME encoding?

-Absolutely.
-PEM files require base64 lines of exactly 64 characters, and MIME uses 76.
-Set the character count to 64 or 76, paste your encoded string, and the output will meet the specification.
+Yes.
+PEM files need base64 lines of exactly 64 characters, and MIME uses 76.
+Set the count accordingly, paste your encoded string, and the output will match the spec.

 Is my text stored or sent to a server?

-No. The tool at wtools.com processes everything locally in your browser using JavaScript.
-Your input is never transmitted, logged, or stored anywhere.
+No. The tool on wtools.com processes everything locally in your browser with JavaScript.
+Your input is never transmitted, logged, or stored.

 What happens if my text is shorter than the character count?

-The text is returned as-is, on a single line.
-A line break is only inserted when the character count threshold is actually reached.
+You get it back as-is, on a single line.
+A line break only gets inserted when the character count threshold is actually reached.

 Can I process very large blocks of text?

 Yes.
-Since processing happens in the browser, it can handle large inputs efficiently.
-Performance depends on your device, but standard use cases — even tens of thousands of characters — process in under a second.
+Since everything happens in the browser, it handles large inputs without trouble.
+Performance depends on your device, but even tens of thousands of characters typically process in under a second.

 Conclusion

-Inserting line breaks at exact character intervals is a small but essential formatting task across programming, data processing, and content preparation.
-Doing it manually wastes time and invites mistakes.
-The Add Line Breaks by Character Count tool on wtools.com gives you precise, instant results with zero setup.
-Whether you're formatting hex data, wrapping base64 for MIME compliance, or preparing fixed-width records, it handles the counting so you don't have to.
+Inserting line breaks at exact character intervals is a small formatting task that comes up constantly in programming, data processing, and content prep.
+Doing it by hand wastes time and you will miscount eventually.
+The Add Line Breaks by Character Count tool on wtools.com gives you exact results instantly with no setup.
+Whether you're formatting hex data, wrapping base64 for MIME, or preparing fixed-width records, it does the counting so you don't have to.

 Try These Free Tools